-India, will one day, be remembered as the land where the most sublime wisdom arose.
+India will be remembered as the land where the most sublime wisdom arose.
 Wisdom which elucidates the preciousness of human rebirth and its spiritual potential.
 Wisdom that established the profound teachings on shunyata and pratityasamutpada.
 In this land where the Buddha Shakyamuni walked, there flourished a tradition of study, contemplation and practice, rooted in discipline and courage.

-Our wisdom and traditions went east to flourish, forming the foundation of several Asian cultures.
+Our wisdom and traditions flourished outside, forming the foundation of several Asian cultures.
 While in India, they were conquered, diluted, broken or mentally exiled, creating a vacuum in our own identity.
 Millennia ago, sages prophesised that the greatest misfortune of this degenerate era will be the elusiveness of true wisdom.
 That the mind would be trapped by obscuration, overwhelmed by habit and unaware of its own ignorance.

-The Buddha was born a prince, named Siddhartha Gautama.
-As a young man, he chose to find a solution to suffering for the benefit of all beings.
+The Buddha was born a prince named Siddhartha Gautama.
+As a young man, he chose to find the cause and solution to suffering, for the benefit of all beings.
 He studied, contemplated and practiced inexhaustibly till he reached enlightenment.
-He then taught the truth in many ways to suit the capacities of all beings.
+He then taught the truth in many ways to suit the capacities of different beings.
 His wisdom and life became an inextricable part of India’s wisdom, beyond the notions of form, space and time.

-We believe in living a full and eclectic life but ask interested shishyas to have genuine commitment to their own journey and practice.
-This includes study before teachings, attending activities in their entirety and putting in effort afterwards.
-It is said that selfless devotion to all sentient beings is the only way to find happiness for oneself, therefore genuine motivation to benefit others is highly encouraged.
+We believe in living a full and eclectic life but ask interested shishyas to have genuine commitment to their own journey.
+This includes some study before teachings, attending activities in their entirety where possible and taking time out to contemplate or practice after.
+It is said that selfless devotion to all sentient beings is the only way to find happiness for oneself, therefore genuine motivation to benefit others is also encouraged.

+India is blessed with the karmic opportunity to be a place of confluence for the greatest living teachers of this wisdom; preserved and practiced by sublime teachers and great practitioners for centuries outside India.
+It is now time for Indians to awaken!
 Vidyaloke believes it must focus on the relatively young.
-Private Teachings are intended for those between 16 and 40 years of age, however Public Talks and other Vidyaloke formats are open to all ages.
-While one’s spiritual journey is independent of age, we feel there is a heightened need to spiritually nourish India’s youth.
+Teachings are therefore intended for those in their 20s to 40s.
+Talks and other Vidyaloke formats are open to all ages.
+While one’s spiritual journey is independent of age, we feel there is a heightened need to spiritually nourish India’s youth

 May the light in one’s mind grow steadily brighter,